Alabama Creole people: Spanish occupation (1783–1815)

-American Mobile
+Antebellum period (1815–1861)

 The first Americans to arrive in Mobile after the War of 1812 were merchants from New England, and they recognized a unique opportunity compared to New Orleans in the Louisiana Territory that had not yet developed a thriving mercantile community.
 As Mobile grew, it attracted medical and legal professionals as well as printers.

 Mobile experienced a dramatic growth as cotton flowed through its ports from plantations and farms in the Alabama interior.
 Mobile also received a reputation for being quite unrefined, as young men and transients poured into the city, and made saloons, drinking, and prostitution a mainstay of life in the city.

-Gradually Mobile evolved into an orderly urban antebellum community.
-Public education became important, and performing arts appeared throughout the city.
-Mobilian society became rich and refined, and Mobile gained the place as the third most important port city in the American Union behind New York City and New Orleans, Louisiana.
+Gradually Mobile evolved into the third most important port city in the American Union behind New York City and New Orleans, Louisiana.

-Mobile gained the nickname the "Athens of the South" as it became rich and prospered.
-European immigrants from continental Europe as well as those who had already established themselves in Northern cities flocked to Mobile.
-By 1860, Mobile boasted a population of 30,000.

 In 1844, a Northern visitor described the diversity and beauty of Mobile: